yigitkucuk/theodora/README.md

 - I will probably not be further developing this engine after I make one last improvement, that is, the migration from simplified evaluation function to an improved version of PeSTO's evaluation function.
 However, if I come across more improvements while looking onto the forums, I might bring in further developments.

-- Huge shoutout to the [chess programming wiki](chessprogramming.org).
+- Huge shoutout to the [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page).